meshery/meshery/README.md

 **About Layer5**

-[Layer5.io](https://layer5.io) is the service mesh community, serving as a repository for information pertaining to the surrounding technology ecosystem (service meshes, api gateways, edge proxies, ingress and egress controllers) of microservice management in cloud native environments.
+[Layer5.io](https://layer5.io) is the service mesh community, providing a [service mesh landscape](https://layer5.io/landscape) of technologies pertaining to the surrounding ecosystem (service meshes, api gateways, edge proxies, ingress and egress controllers) of microservice management in cloud native environments.